Music Curriculum

 The Lower School music program includes opportunities for singing, playing, listening, critiquing, and performing.
 In addition to curricular classes, many Lower School boys elect to participate in co curricular opportunities such as the Treble Chorus, Beginning Band and Intermediate Band, and an instrumental lesson program.

 In fourth grade, students actively participate in a wide variety of musical experiences.
 Emphasis is placed on developing proper vocal technique, basic note reading, and keyboard playing.
 Games promote critical listening and strong note reading skills.
 Discussions and listening lessons chosen from the works of classical, popular, and non-Western musicians prepare students to apply basic musical terminology and theory to effectively critique and describe music.
 Music history components focus on the Baroque and Classical eras and representative composers, and non-western music is also introduced.
-Students prepare for and participate in a final evening choral performance at the end of the semester, either in December of May.
+Students prepare for and participate in a final evening choral performance at the end of each semester.

-The fifth-grade music program utilizes a variety of classical, popular, folk, and non-Western music to build upon skills and knowledge acquired in the fourth-grade.
+The fifth grade music program utilizes a variety of classical, popular, folk, and non-Western music to build upon skills and knowledge acquired in the fourth-grade.
 Vocal technique, music reading, listening skills, and critique are reinforced.
 Boys sing in two- and sometimes three-part harmony.
 Continued keyboard instruction allows boys to play simple melodies, learn basic chords, and participate in ensemble playing.
 Music history elements focus on the Baroque and Romantic eras and representative composers.
 Performance continues to be an important goal of the fifth-grade program.
-Students participate in an end-of-term evening choral concert in december or May.
+Students participate in an end-of-term evening choral concert.

 Middle School Music